Published April 4, 2020 (Updated September 1 2022)

 Under most circumstances, workers in the Yukon have the right to refuse hazardous work.
 With the ongoing COVID-19 pandemic you may feel that you are being asked to perform work that’s unsafe.
 Please remember that to exercise this right you must first report to work.
 Failure to report to work if directed to do so could lead to loss of pay or disciplinary action.

-Under the Yukon Occupational Health and Safety Act, a worker has the right to refuse work when they have reason to believe that a condition exists in the workplace that constitutes an undue hazard.
+Under the Yukon Workers' Safety and Compensation Act, a worker has the right to refuse work when they have reason to believe that a condition exists in the workplace that constitutes an undue hazard.

 The first stage of a proper work stoppage for hazardous work occurs as follows:

-- the employee reports to work and notifies their supervisor that they are refusing to perform the work under the Occupational Health and Safety Act
+- the employee reports to work and notifies their supervisor that they are refusing to perform the work under the Workers' Safety and Compensation Act

 - the supervisor completes an investigation of the situation with a representative from the workplace health and safety committee or with a worker of the employee’s choice.